Hero's journey: In popular culture and literature

 The monomyth concept has been popular in American literary studies and writing guides since at least the 1970s.
 Christopher Vogler, a Hollywood film producer and writer, created a 7-page company memo, A Practical Guide to The Hero with a Thousand Faces, based on Campbell's work.
-Vogler's memo was later developed into the late 1990s book, The Writer's Journey: Mythic Structure for Writers.
+Vogler's memo was later developed into the book The Writer's Journey: Mythic Structure for Writers.

 George Lucas's 1977 film Star Wars was classified as monomyth almost as soon as it came out.
-In addition to the extensive discussion between Campbell and Bill Moyers broadcast in 1988 as The Power of Myth, Lucas gave an extensive interview in which he states that after completing American Graffiti, "it came to me that there really was no modern use of mythology... so that's when I started doing more strenuous research on fairy tales, folklore, and mythology, and I started reading Joe's books. ...
-It was very eerie because in reading The Hero with a Thousand Faces I began to realize that my first draft of Star Wars was following classical motifs".
+In addition to the extensive discussion between Campbell and Bill Moyers broadcast in 1988 as The Power of Myth, Lucas gave an extensive interview in which he states that after completing American Graffiti, "it came to me that there really was no modern use of mythology… so that's when I started doing more strenuous research on fairy tales, folklore, and mythology, and I started reading Joe's books. … It was very eerie because in reading The Hero with a Thousand Faces I began to realize that my first draft of Star Wars was following classical motifs".
 Moyers and Lucas also met for a 1999 interview to further discuss the impact of Campbell's work on Lucas's films.
 In addition, the National Air and Space Museum of the Smithsonian Institution sponsored an exhibit during the late 1990s called Star Wars: The Magic of Myth which discussed the ways in which Campbell's work shaped the Star Wars saga.

-Numerous literary works of popular fiction have been identified by various authors as examples of the monomyth template, including Spenser's The Faerie Queene, Melville's Moby Dick, Charlotte Brontë's Jane Eyre, works by Charles Dickens, William Faulkner, Somerset Maugham, J. D. Salinger, Ernest Hemingway, Mark Twain, W. B. Yeats, C. S. Lewis, J. R. R. Tolkien, Seamus Heaney and Stephen King, Plato's - Allegory of the Cave, Homer's - Odyssey, Frank Baum's - The Wonderful Wizard of Oz, Lewis Carroll's - Alice's Adventures in Wonderland among many others.
+Numerous literary works of popular fiction have been identified by various authors as examples of the monomyth template, including Spenser's The Faerie Queene, Melville's Moby-Dick, Charlotte Brontë's Jane Eyre, works by Charles Dickens, William Faulkner, Somerset Maugham, J. D. Salinger, Ernest Hemingway, Mark Twain, W. B. Yeats, C. S. Lewis, J. R. R. Tolkien, Seamus Heaney and Stephen King, Plato's allegory of the cave, Homer's Odyssey, L. Frank Baum's The Wonderful Wizard of Oz, and Lewis Carroll's Alice's Adventures in Wonderland, amongst many others.

-Stanley Kubrick introduced Arthur C. Clarke to the book "The Hero with a Thousand Faces" by Joseph Campbell during the writing of 2001: A Space Odyssey.
+Stanley Kubrick introduced Arthur C. Clarke to the book The Hero with a Thousand Faces by Joseph Campbell during the writing of 2001: A Space Odyssey.
 Arthur C. Clarke called Joseph Campbell's book "very stimulating" in his diary entry.